pritpalp/wip/ec2-schedule/lambda_scheule.md

 6. Add any tags you need, click 'Next: Review'
 7. Give the Role a name and description and click 'Create role' in the botom left

-### Create the Lambda funstions
+### Create the Lambda funstion

-We create two functions, one to stop and one to start.
+We create one function and pass a variable (action) via the schedule to determine what the fuction will do.
-The code is very similar between the two (just the start_instances and stop_instances mehods and log message that are different)
 The code pulls a list of the ec2 resources and creates a client to execute commands with.
 The list of resources is used to loop through and use the instance id to stop/start the instance.

+`action` can have a value of `stop` or `start` and is case sensitive

 #### Start Function

 1. Go to the Lambda Dashboard
 2. Click 'Create function'
-3. Give the function a name eg 'startEC2Instances'
+3. Give the function a name eg 'startStopEC2Instances'
 4. Select the Python 3.7 runtime
 5. Under permissions, change Execution role to 'Use and existing role' and select the role created in the previous step
 6. Click 'Create function'